GIScience/measures-rest-oshdb/README.md

 return Cast.result(mapReducer.count())
 ```

 This works for all `SortedMap<GridCell, R>` with `X` being castable to `Number`.
-When using `CombinedIndex.computeWithAggregate` for aggregation, there should be no need to use `Cast.result` because this is handled by `computeWithAggregate` already.
+When using `CombinedIndex.computeWithAggregate` for aggregation, there should be no need to use `Cast.result` because this is already handled by `computeWithAggregate` and the corresponding function in the second argument.

 ### Aggregation by grid cells